-Miquon relies heavily on families for support and actively welcomes volunteers.
-Parents/guardians who have ideas, particular skills to offer, or who just want to help in some way, should contact FAM, class FAMbassadors, or their child's teachers.
-There are opportunities to help with class projects and field trips, as well as school-wide special events such as Spring Fair.
-Sometimes, requests for help with particular activities such as campus plantings and open house tours will be announced in Miquon Matters, or families may be contacted individually.
+Miquon relies on families for support and actively welcomes volunteers.
+Parents/guardians who have ideas, particular skills to offer, or who just want to help in some way, should contact FAM, their class FAMbassadors, or their child's teachers.
+There are opportunities to help with class projects and field trips, as well as school-wide special events like Spring Fair.
+Sometimes, requests for help with particular activities such as campus plantings and open house tours will be announced in Miquon Matters.
+At other times, families may be contacted individually.